Why can't anyone find the right policy at your hospital?

 New hire overwhelm: 18% of new graduate RNs leave within their first year, according to Empeon.
 Part of that is workload.
 Part of it is the cognitive overload of being thrown into an environment where you can't reliably access the information you need to feel competent.

-Research from BMJ Quality & Safety found that 16-34% of clinical shift time is "preventable waste", time spent searching for information, equipment, or people that better systems would eliminate.
+Research from BMJ Quality & Safety found that 16-34% of clinical shift time is "preventable waste," time spent searching for information, equipment, or people that better systems would eliminate.

 How do you know if your facility is running on actual policy or just habit?
 Look for these five red flags:

-5. The "Ghost Policy": Everyone follows a rule that hasn't actually been written down (or updated) for five years, but "that's just how we do it."
+- The "ghost policy": Everyone follows a rule that hasn't actually been written down (or updated) for five years, but "that's just how we do it."

 If these sound familiar, your official policies have lost control of patient care to local culture.